BedquiltDB/bedquilt-core/README.md

 Release packages for BedquiltDB can be found on [pgxn](http://pgxn.org/dist/bedquilt/).

-# Warning

-Bedquilt is currently worse-than-alpha quality and should not be used in production, or anywhere else for that matter.
-If Bedquilt kills your database, just imagine me whispering "told you so" and think hard about how you got yourself into this mess.

 # Goals

 - Borrow some of the good ideas and positive attributes of json